avisega/avisega.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a researcher and lecturer at the Department of Software and Information Systems Engineering at Ben-Gurion University of the Negev, where I explore the intersection of artificial intelligence, education, and psychology.
+I am a researcher and lecturer at the Faculty of Computer and Information Science at Ben-Gurion University of the Negev, where I explore the intersection of artificial intelligence, education, and psychology.
 My research focuses on adaptive learning technologies, algorithms for mental health risk detection and intervention, and human-in-the-loop learning.

 My work draws on diverse methods, including natural language processing, generative AI, and reinforcement learning, with a focus on explainable AI, interactive systems, and ethical design.
 I have contributed to international research projects on diversity-aware incentive design, human-AI collaboration, and intelligent support systems in educational and psychological contexts.